 Q: My current employer does not have much work and doesn’t want to pay me.
 However, just to help me out, he has agreed to keep me as an employee without pay.
 Would that work?

 A: Unless you are actively employed and being paid your full salary as mentioned in the LCA, you are considered out of status.
 Such employment without pay does not mean anything and would not help you in any way.
-When your new employer applies for an H-1B petition, you will have to provide your recent pay stubs and as you are not getting paid, you would not be able to produce them and that would cause problems for you.
+When your new employer applies for an H-1B petition, you will have to provide your recent pay stubs, and since you are not getting paid, you would not be able to produce them, and that would cause problems for you.
 Even if your new petition is approved, you may be asked to go to the consulate in your home country for visa stamping before being allowed to work for the new employer.
-And the consulate may or may not stamp your visa, depending upon the circumstances.
+Furthermore, the consulate may or may not stamp your visa, depending upon the circumstances.

 A: If you are terminated, there is no grace period.
 Some people and some attorneys claim there is a 10 day grace period rule.
 That is not true.
 The so-called “10 day rule” only applies to the validity of H-1B workers before and after the petition begins and ends.
 It is not applicable regarding how long an H1B worker is allowed to stay in the U.S. while searching for a new job.
 It is better that you file for a change of status to something like B2 (visitor) or B1(business) visa until you find a new job.
 You can change back to H1 status once you find a new job and your employer files a new petition for you.